FDebrix/day-to-day-personal-scripts/Java/SudokuSolver/README.txt

 Next Steps
 - in SudokuSolver, extract the logic of the function handleOneValuesOnlyAvailableInOneSquare() into a new class
-- is it still required for SudokuSquare to have rowId and colId?
 - review the validations at the end of SudokuBuilder